13 Ski Resorts Close to Calgary

 Driving distance from Calgary: 184 km

-The biggest of the three resorts in Banff National Park introduced Ocean Wise seafood to the menus of its mid-mountain Whitehorn Bistro and Whiskey Jack buffet and has added a smokehouse to the Kokanee Kabin aprs-ski spot.
-The resort is also continuing its First Tracks program, in which skiers and snowboarders are paired with a guide to ride the mountain before the lifts open for the day.
-Even if you’ve grown up skiing Louise, the guides have invaluable up-to-the-minute knowledge about where to find untracked pockets of powder and other delightful features that are best enjoyed without anyone else around.
+The biggest of the three ski resorts in Banff National Park, this spot features 164 runs over 4,200 acres and four separate mountain faces.
+The resort also has its First Tracks program, in which skiers and snowboarders are paired with a guide to ride the mountain before the lifts open for the day.
+Even if you’re well familiar with Lake Louise’s terrain, the guides have invaluable up-to-date knowledge about where to find untracked pockets of powder and other delightful features that are best enjoyed without anyone else around.

 Castle Mountain Resort